Mount Fuji Weather in March

 What to Wear to Mount Fuji in March?

-In the early month, a thermal underwear plus a thick outwear like the fur-lined jacket will suffice.
-This dressing method also applies to overcast and windy days.
-In mid-to-late March, it is recommended to wear a thick sweater inside and a three-in-one jacket outside, which is more flexible and you can take off the lining according to the weather conditions.
+It is recommended to wear a thick sweater inside and a three-in-one jacket outside, which is flexible and you can take off the lining or out-layer according to the weather conditions.

 In terms of the lower part, thick sweatpants would be suitable most time.
 Also, you can prepare a pair of jeans for warmer days.

-Considering the prone-to-rain weather and residual snow in the large scenic areas, comfortable shoes with water-proof and anti-slip properties like the hiking shoes are highly recommended.
+Considering the prone-to-rain weather and residual snow in some areas, comfortable shoes with water-proof and anti-slip properties like the hiking shoes are highly recommended.
 Besides, bring some high ankle socks for extra warmth.

 If you are planning your Mount Fuji trip in early March of 2026, bringing scarves and hats is necessary if you are going to visit the lake areas in the early morning or at dusk when it is usually colder and windier.

-In March, the route to the summit of Mount Fuji is closed, and you can only go as far as the 5th Station.
+No. In March, the route to the summit of Mount Fuji remains closed, and you can only go as high as the 5th Station.
 If you plan to go there, prepare your hiking gears in advance, such as warm hiking clothes and a thermos.
-Also, be aware that the road conditions to the 5th station may vary depending on weather conditions; there may be potential dangers such as slipping on ice or snow.
+Also, be aware that the road conditions to the 5th station may vary depending on weather conditions: there may be potential dangers such as slipping on ice or snow; and the road there can even be closed in bad weather.

 Mount Fuji Weather by Month